tinkerhub/The-Essentials-Learning-Program/learning calendar/README.md

 3. Open the project directory in code editor, write code and run.
 4. Upload to github and make changes using text editor git feature.

-:heavy_check_mark: Use the whole picture content to explain and demo.

 ## Day 6 and 7
 ### Miscellaneous stuffs!